 - Recent pay-stubs

-- Must wait 2 year after a bankruptcy is discharged
+- Must wait two years after a bankruptcy is discharged

 FHA Loan Pros